In this article, We will discuss what is an eCommerce website, the Types of E-commerce websites/apps, and how to test an E-commerce Website here.

 2) Continuous changes for eCommerce demand Regression so run regression test suit every day to keep track of the effects of change.

 3) Regularly go with Automating Integration type of scenarios that should cover from selecting a link on the home page to checkout and payment gateway page.
-Hereby, you can at least cover maximum user experience with E-commerce Website, so that adequate testing can be achieved by automating the regression cycle.
+Hereby, you can at least cover the maximum user experience with E-commerce Website, so that adequate testing can be achieved by automating the regression cycle.

 4) Never waste time automating the unstable application.
 A simple change will affect your whole test suit and you have to recreate it.

 5) Homepage of an eCommerce website is very important and contains many information and thousands of links associated with each product, these links grow up every day as new offers or product is added to a page.
-So before proceeding to regression testing it’s best to verify every link on the page by using the HTTP status code.
+So before proceeding to regression testing, it’s best to verify every link on the page by using the HTTP status code.

 6) When you are executing test scripts on various browsers at the same time.
 If a product is added to a shopping cart or removed that information should be reflected in other browsers too.

-7) When you run test parallel this will obviously fail your script in such a scenario you have to repeatedly refresh your page to retain cart information.
+7) When you run the test parallel this will obviously fail your script in such a scenario you have to repeatedly refresh your page to retain cart information.
 In real-time you may come across this scenario such as a user may sometimes use a mobile eCommerce app and also a mobile eCommerce web application.

-9) Create yourself a lot of interrupted scenarios that generally users come across design your script very robust so that your script affords it and still runs and passes the script.
+9) Create a lot of interrupted scenarios that generally users come across design your script very robust so that your script affords it and still runs and passes the script.

 For Example, you saved all the card information and clicked on submit due to a low charge or network issue application stuck.
 In this case, a user is notified about their transaction status through email and message to phone you should validate this email or message in a test script.

 10) Web element of an eCommerce website keeps changing so always create a manual XPath.
-Some web elements’ attributes will be the same so there will be no unique way of differentiating in such a scenario use contains () method of XPaths or scroll into view.
+Some web elements’ attributes will be the same so there will be no unique way of differentiating in such a scenario using contains () method of XPaths or scroll into view.

 11) Automate Accessibility Testing by keyboard actions without using mouse action you definitely will come across some of the problems and fix them.
 This plays an important role in user interface testing.